-Information on the waiting list includes the following.
+Information which will be included on the waiting list includes the following.

 - A. Date and time the application is received.

 - B. Name of the applicant household.

 - C. Number of household members.

 - D. Income or income level as per the application or the most recent up-date.

 - E. Need for accessible unit.

 - F. Desired unit size

 - G. Any preference if applicable.

 - H. Final status/action.